What is Preventive Maintenance?

 Preventive maintenance is an important part of every maintenance strategy.
 However, preventive maintenance does have some limitations.

-- More Time Needed to Plan: Designing a preventive maintenance plan takes time, effort, and ability.
+- More Time Needed to Plan: Designing a PM plan takes time, effort, and ability.
 This project requires dedicated resources, which may not always be readily available.

 - More Maintenance Resources are Required: Preventive maintenance requires additional workers, parts, and budget to implement correctly.
 However, the long-term benefits you will receive will far outweigh this requirement.